openSUSE/news-o-o/_posts/2011-10-09-opensuse-weekly-news-issue-196-is-out-with.markdown

             learn a new scripting language ( I know I could have used libgsf for this tool - maybe something for some spare cycles )

-So, has to be said I wasn™t starting completely from scratch, Kohei already created [mso-dumper](http://cgit.freedesktop.org/libreoffice/contrib/mso-dumper/) for
+So, has to be said I wasnâ€™t starting completely from scratch, Kohei already created [mso-dumper](http://cgit.freedesktop.org/libreoffice/contrib/mso-dumper/) for
       dumping the content of Excel documents in python.
-Last year I was happy with my one day™s work, I managed using Kohei™s mso-dumper code to quickly cobble together a tool that allowed the contents of the document to be displayed ( ala gsf list type format ) and also extract one or more streams. (...)
+Last year I was happy with my one dayâ€™s work, I managed using Koheiâ€™s mso-dumper code to quickly cobble together a tool that allowed the contents of the document to be displayed ( ala gsf list type format ) and also extract one or more streams. (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Board1.png)Status Updatesâ–²â–¼